dima767/inspektr/README.txt

-The Inspektr project allows for non-intrusive auditing and logging of the fine-grained execution paths e.g. Spring-managed beans method executions by using annotations and Spring-managed @Aspect-style aspects.
+The Inspektr project allows for non-intrusive auditing and logging of the coarse-grained execution paths e.g. Spring-managed beans method executions by using annotations and Spring-managed @Aspect-style aspects.